 The global coronavirus pandemic naturally has had a huge impact on MICE events.
 Travel was restricted and tourism was basically stopped.
 Recovery will take time, but it’s inevitable – borders will reopen, human movement will pick up again.
 Everything's in place for it.

 We see this particularly in Asia, where previous experience with the SARS epidemic helped lead to quicker response and recovery.
-Sansan, as an Asia-based example, quickly expanded its business card-based contact management to include Virtual Cards, real online business cards with all the same rich data.
+Sansan, as an Asia-based example, quickly expanded its business card-based contact management to include Virtual Cards, real online, digital business cards with all the same rich data.

 This type of evolution has attracted media attention.